Marine resources and their importance to the environment and a sustainable food supply

 Given the purchasing power of large food service industry providers and retailers, we believe that this is the area where we and our investors can have a concrete impact.
 There is a strong business case for providing more sustainable seafood options.
 According to a recent survey of more than 16,000 seafood consumers across 21 countries, 68% said that “there is a need for brands and supermarkets to independently verify their claims about sustainability,” with 62% agreeing that by buying ecolabelled seafood they are helping to ensure plenty more fish for future generations.

-Working to preserve marine resources and ocean health is a key element of our work toward a more sustainable food system, which you can learn more about by visiting our Sustainable Agriculture page.
+Working to preserve marine resources and ocean health is a key element of our work toward a more sustainable food system, which you can learn more about by visiting our Impact page.
 We know there is plenty of work to be done both on land and in the seas, and look forward to the opportunity of continuing to deliver impact for our investors and their families.

 Stocks will fluctuate in response to factors that may affect a single company, industry, sector, country, region, or market as a whole and may perform worse than the market.
 Foreign securities are subject to additional risks such as currency fluctuations, regional economic and political conditions, differences in accounting, and other unique risks compared to investing in securities of U.S. issuers.
 Bonds are subject to risks including interest rate, credit, and inflation.
 The Funds’ environmental criteria limit the investments available to the Funds compared to mutual funds that do not use environmental criteria.